outragedpinkracoon/outragedpinkracoon.github.io/_posts/2022-02-13-managers-are-technical.md

 > 'Technical skills refer to the specialised knowledge and expertise needed to accomplish complex actions, tasks, and processes'

 Being a great manager is exceptionally challenging *and technical*.
 Very rarely is a team successful without a skilled manager present.
-Yet, software engineers may be paid more than their managers in the current hiring world because many companies do not recognise this.
+Yet, software engineers may be paid more than the managers they report to in the current hiring world because many companies do not recognise this.
 This often leads to many problems that I could easily write another blog post about.

 As managers of software engineers, we want to command respect and make it clear that we can empathise with the struggles of being in those roles that report to us; otherwise, it can be very challenging to do our jobs.